charles-robertson-evolv-ai/catalyst/README.md

 The goals for this framework are to provide the following:

 1. Group all brittle site selectors in one place.
 This makes it easy to find the selectors based on customer's DOM that may be volatile.
+1. Maintain classes and references for elements to persist through mutations.
+1. An easy way to queue functions to run in response to SPA changes or mutations.
-2. Handle idemponency.
+1. Handle idemponency.
-3. Easily identify which parts of the page are experimented on.
+1. Easily identify which parts of the page are experimented on.
 This could support tooling, support, and debugging.
-4. Experiment specific setTimeout and setInterval calls.
-These are impacted by spa page navigation.
-Ideally these would be wrapped in APIs that handle navigation automatically.
+1. Experiment specific setTimeout and setInterval calls that handle SPA navigation automatically.
-5. Simplify coding and support declarative where possible.
+1. Simplify coding and support declarative where possible.
-6. Allow simple experiments to remain simple and support more complex tests (model view rendering)
+1. Allow simple experiments to remain simple and support more complex tests (model view rendering)
-7. Simplify things like Mutation Observer.
+1. Simplify things like Mutation Observer.

 ## Installation